Skip to main content

 • The admin key from the gateway config.yaml.

 • A working model alias that can serve proxy requests.
-If you have not created one yet, configure Provider Keys and Models first.
+If you have not created one yet, configure Provider Credentials and Model Aliases first.

-AISIX can apply rate limits in three places.
+In self-hosted gateways, configure rate limits on caller API keys or models.
 Choose the smallest scope that matches the quota you want to protect:

 • A caller API key, when one application or tenant should have its own quota.

-• A model, when several caller API keys share the same expensive or fragile model alias.
+• A model, when several caller API keys share the same expensive or capacity-constrained model alias.

-The example below protects one application, so it applies the limit to that application's caller API key.
+The example below protects one application by applying the limit to that application's caller API key.

 Configure a Caller Limit

-Choose a plaintext caller API key, set the model alias, and hash the key before creating the admin resource:
+Choose the caller API key value that the application will send, set the model alias, and hash the key before creating the admin resource.
+This example allows the key to send one request per minute to the configured model alias:

 export AISIX_MODEL="gpt-4o-prod"